 Flammable solvent-bearing wastes, such as those containing toluene or xylene, must be placed in containers specifically approved for flammable liquids.
 Original solvent containers are recommended for all organic liquid wastes.

-Source Vials
+Source vials

 Source vials and source vial storage containers must be bagged separately from other solid waste.
 Submit radioactive-material-vial consignment sheets with the source vials.
 To avoid contaminating the vial consignment sheets, place the consignment sheets near the waste bag.
 Do not place the consignment sheets inside the waste bag with the vials.